Starting now: Plot

-Barry (Bill Hader) briefly hallucinates himself on the beach populated by the people he killed, seeing Gene (Henry Winkler) and Sally (Sarah Goldberg) before waking up in the hospital.
-He leaves the hospital and goes back to his apartment, where Nick and Jermaine left a note explaining they left for Tijuana.
-There, he finds Sally, who asks him to psychologically scare Natalie, mirroring the suggestion that Barry made to her a few days ago.
+Barry (Bill Hader) hallucinates himself on a beach populated by people he killed, seeing Gene (Henry Winkler) and Sally (Sarah Goldberg) among them before waking up in the hospital.
+He goes back to his apartment, where he finds Sally, who asks him to spook Natalie the way he suggested previously with the BanShe executive.

-Dunn (Sarah Burns) questions Fuches (Stephen Root), claiming the pin belongs to him and they linked him to Goran Pazar's murder.
+Dunn (Sarah Burns) questions Fuches (Stephen Root), claiming the Chechen pin found on Janice's body belongs to him and they linked him to Goran Pazar's murder.
 Fuches is then sent to prison, where he now claims to be "The Raven", although Dunn remains suspicious about him and what he said to Albert (James Hiroyuki Liao).
-Jim (Robert Ray Wisdom) makes Gene come to his house and interrogates him, repeatedly asking if he loved Janice, and then demanding to know why he is protecting Barry.
-Gene breaks down crying.
-At the apartment, Barry tries to dissuade Sally from getting revenge on Natalie, but they are interrupted by the surviving member from the Taylor gang (Anthony Molinari), who knocks Barry unconscious before attempting to strangle Sally.
-Sally manages to stab the man in the neck, and proceeds to brutally kill him with a baseball bat.
-Witnessing this upon waking up, Barry pulls her away and tells a traumatized Sally he will take responsibility for the events before telling her to leave.
+Jim (Robert Ray Wisdom) makes Gene come to his house and drives him to tears interrogating him about Janice and Barry.
+At the apartment, Barry tries to dissuade Sally, but they are interrupted by the surviving member from Taylor's gang (Anthony Molinari), who knocks Barry unconscious before attempting to strangle Sally.
+Sally manages to stab him and then kill him with a baseball bat.
+Witnessing this upon waking up, Barry pulls her away and tells a traumatized Sally he will take responsibility and tells her to leave.

-In Bolivia, Hank (Anthony Carrigan) listens in horror as the Bolivians unleash a panther on Akhmal (Troy Caylak) and Yandar (Nick Gracer), killing them.
-As the panther starts tearing apart his wall, a now scared and angered Hank escapes from his handcuffs, fights a henchman for his machine gun, and kills the panther.
-He then goes into the house, finding that Elena (Krizia Bajos) is subjecting Cristobal (Michael Irby) to aversion therapy using a male dancer.
-Hank kills Elena and the dancer and embraces Cristobal, though he remains shaken by the day's events.
+In Bolivia, a captured Hank (Anthony Carrigan) listens in horror as the Bolivians unleash a panther on Akhmal (Troy Caylak) and Yandar (Nick Gracer) in the neighboring cell, killing them.
+As the panther starts tearing apart his cell wall, Hank escapes from his handcuffs, fights a henchman for his rifle, and kills the panther.
+Finding his way to a luxury house, he discovers Elena (Krizia Bajos) subjecting Cristobal (Michael Irby) to electroshock conversion therapy using a male dancer.
+Hank kills Elena and the dancer and embraces Cristobal, though he remains visibly traumatized.